 How long do I need to wait between IVF cycles?
 Is it better to take a break between IVF cycles?
 What is the time I should wait between fertility treatments?
 These are all fertility specialists who get asked quite frequently regarding the typical fertility treatment timeline.
 Dr. Marcy Maguire, an RMA reproductive endocrinologist, answers all your questions.

-I had an unsuccessful treatment cycle.
-Should I wait some time before trying to conceive again or should I try sooner rather than later?
+I had an unsuccessful IVF or IUI treatment cycle.
+Should I wait some time before trying to conceive again, or should I try sooner rather than later?

-Individualizing treatment protocols for each patient maximizes pregnancy rates.
 Our practice is exceptionally hands-on.
-Each patient works closely with a single physician to choose the next treatment cycle to help couples conceive shortest amount of time possible.
+Each patient works closely with a single physician to choose the next treatment cycle to help couples conceive in the shortest amount of time possible.